archibald1418/test_270924/README.md

 ### Setup instructions

-- Create your .env file setting the variables:
+- In the project's root folder create your `.env` file setting the following variables:
     - PGUSER - admin user for your Postgres Database
     - PGDB - Postgres database name
     - PGPASS - Postgres database password